feichai0017/NoKV/README.md

 ## Overview

-This project implements a distributed file system using Go, incorporating key concepts from MIT's 6.5840 distributed systems course.
+This project implements a distributed file system using Go, incorporating key concepts from MIT's 6.2840 distributed systems course.
 It features a robust key-value storage framework with Raft consensus, sharding, and fault tolerance mechanisms.

 ## Architecture

 The system is built on three main layers:
-1. **Client Layer**: RESTful API interface and web frontend
-2. **Consensus Layer**: Raft-based consensus mechanism for consistency
+1. **Consensus Layer**: Raft-based consensus mechanism for consistency
-3. **Storage Layer**: Distributed key-value store with sharding
+2. **Storage Layer**: Distributed key-value store with sharding

 ### Key Components:
 - **Raft Consensus**: Implementation of the Raft protocol for leader election and log replication